diyanagesh/image_restoration_and_denoising_project/README.md

 * PSNR < 20 dB: Poor quality

 ### SSIM (Structural Similarity Index Measure)
 SSIM compares the structural information between the original and denoised images.
-Unlike PSNR, which considers pixel-wise differences, SSIM evaluates image similarity based on luminance, contrast, and structure.
+Unlike PSNR, which considers pixel-wise differences, SSIM evaluates image similarity based on luminance, contrast, and structure.<br>
  **Range:** 0 to 1
-* 1 indicates perfect similarity
+* 1 indicates perfect similarity.
-* Values closer to 1 are better
+* Values closer to 1 are better.<br>
 SSIM is especially useful when assessing how well details like edges and textures are preserved after noise removal.

 ## Example: Noise Removal in Traffic Surveillance Video